Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization

-Finally, we would like to emphasis some advantages of our DMCM model (\ref{prolcd}) and the proposed solver.
-A main merit of our model (\ref{prolcd}) is that it minimizes the mutual coherence $\mu(\M)$ directly and thus the mutual coherence of its optimal solution should be the lowest.
-Though the optimal solution is generally not computable due to the nonconvexity of (\ref{prolcd}), our proposed solver which first smooths the objective and then minimizes it by PG owns the convergence guarantees.
+Finally, we would like to emphasize some advantages of our DMCM model (\ref{prolcd}) and the proposed solver.
+A main merit of our model (\ref{prolcd}) is that it minimizes the mutual coherence $\mu(\M)$ directly and thus the mutual coherence of its optimal solution can be low.
+Though the optimal solution is in general not computable due to the nonconvexity of (\ref{prolcd}), our proposed solver, which first smooths the objective and then minimizes it by PG, has convergence guarantee.
 To the best of our knowledge, this is the first work which directly minimizes the mutual coherence of a matrix with convergence guarantee.

-\section{Low Mutual Coherence based Projection}
+\section{Low Mutual Coherence Based Projection}

 In this section, we show how to find a projection matrix $\PP$ such that $\mu(\PP\D)$ can be as low as possible.
-This is crucial to signal recovery by compressed sensing associated to problem (\ref{eq_ed}).
-Similar to the DMCM model shown in (\ref{prolcd}), the ideal way is to minimize $\mu(\PP\D)$ directly, i.e.,
+This is crucial for signal recovery by CS associated to problem (\ref{eq_ed}).
+Similar to the DMCM model shown in (\ref{prolcd}), an ideal way is to minimize $\mu(\PP\D)$ directly, i.e.,

 However, the constraint of (\ref{lmcpideal}) is more complex than the one in (\ref{prolcd}), and thus (\ref{lmcpideal}) is much more challenging to solve.
-We instead consider an approximated model of (\ref{lmcpideal}) based on the following observation. \begin{theorem} For any $\M_1, \M_2\in\mathbb{R}^{m\times n}$, if $\M_1\rightarrow\M_2$, then $\mu(\M_1)\rightarrow\mu(\M_2)$. \end{theorem} It is easy to prove the above result by the definition of the mutual coherence of a matrix.
+We instead consider an approximate model of (\ref{lmcpideal}) based on the following observation. \begin{theorem} For any $\M_1, \M_2\in\mathbb{R}^{m\times n}$, if $\M_1\rightarrow\M_2$, then $\mu(\M_1)\rightarrow\mu(\M_2)$. \end{theorem} It is easy to prove the above result by the definition of the mutual coherence of a matrix.
 The above theorem indicates that the difference of the mutual coherences of two matrices is small when the difference of two matrices is small.
 This motivates us to find $\M$ such that $\mu(\M)$ is low and the difference between $\M$ and $\PP\D$ is small.
-Thus we have the following approximated model of (\ref{lmcpideal}):
+So we have the following approximate model of (\ref{lmcpideal}):

 where $\beta>0$ trades off $\mu(\M)$ and the difference between $\M$ and $\PP\D$.
-To differ from the DMCM model in (\ref{prolcd}), we name the above model as DMCM based Projection (DMCM-P) in this work.
+To distinguish from the DMCM model in (\ref{prolcd}), in this paper we name the above model as DMCM based Projection (DMCM-P).

 Now we show how to solve (\ref{prob2}).
 First, we smooth $\|\M^T\M-\I\|_{\infty}$ as $f_{\rho}(\M)$ defined in (\ref{prolcd2}).
-Thus problem (\ref{prob2}) can be approximated by the following problem with smooth objective
+Then problem (\ref{prob2}) can be approximated by the following problem with a smooth objective: